 |Year||Percentage||Number of Students Taking Exam||Number of Students Passing|

-Five-year average job placement rate of not less than 75% within twelve months of graduation.
-The CVCC 5-year average job placement rate was 98% between 2013 and 2018.
+Job Placement: Five-year average job placement rate of not less than 75% within twelve months of graduation.
+The CVCC 5-year average job placement rate was 98% between 2017 and 2021.

 |Year||Percentage||Number of Students||Number of Students Employed|